 Identifying AI Risks

-To manage risks related to AI, an organization must identify and categorize them first.
+To manage risks related to AI, you must identify and categorize them first.
 The key dimensions of AI risks span various critical areas:

 Privacy

 AI introduces concerns related to invasive data collection and usage.
-Organizations must also be vigilant against unauthorized access to sensitive information.
-It’s important to recognize that AI systems, if not carefully managed, can inadvertently compromise individuals’ privacy.
+You must also be vigilant against unauthorized access to sensitive information.
+It’s important to recognize that, if not carefully managed, AI systems can inadvertently compromise individuals’ privacy.

 Security

-Critical systems face the potential of unauthorized access as well as vulnerability to cyber threats.
-As AI becomes increasingly integrated into organizational frameworks, it’s important to safeguard against these dangers, if you want to maintain integrity of operations.
+Critical systems face the potential of unauthorized access and vulnerability to cyber threats.
+As AI algorithms become increasingly integrated into your organizational frameworks, you must safeguard against these dangers, if you want to maintain integrity of operations.

 Fairness